 In choosing new academic partners with whom to work, we look for institutional fit in terms of mission and outlook and a relatively similar academic portfolio.
 When selecting new partners, we are also mindful of the characteristics of different educational systems, as well as any specific stipulations by relevant Government and professional bodies on the recognition and support for international education.

 We believe in strong partnerships; academic partnerships which foster links and developments at many levels, and enable mutual institutional development and learning through shared best practice and a shared commitment to international education.
-Thus, we are interested in academic partnerships which enable a number of complementary developments between the participating institutions, for both mutual benefit and to the benefit of the students and staff at each participating institution.
+Thus, we are interested in academic partnerships which enable a number of complementary developments between the participating institutions, for both mutual benefits and to the benefit of the students and staff at each participating institution.

 Over the past ten years, we have developed a number of dual degree programmes with institutions in China, Russia, France, Belgium, Netherlands and the USA.
 In the main, these have been at postgraduate level and have been the development of specifically designed dual degree programmes.

-We wish to encourage greater numbers of our students to undertake traditional semester or year-long placements within Europe, but also recognise that many UK students look beyond Europe and show wider interest in shorter-term opportunities for internationalisation such as field trips and summer schools.
+We wish to encourage greater numbers of our students to undertake a traditional semester or year-long placements within Europe, but also recognise that many UK students look beyond Europe and show wider interest in shorter-term opportunities for internationalisation such as field trips and summer schools.

 Over this period, we, like many UK institutions, have seen a relative decline in the number of students partaking in "voluntary" international student programmes; partly because of the decline in popularity of subjects such as modern languages, which have historically lent themselves towards European student mobility.